NASA-PDS/registry/docs/source/admin/create_reg.rst

 Examples
 ========

-Create Registry indices in local Elasticsearch (http://localhost:9200) with default number of shards and replicas.
+Create Registry indices in local OpenSearch (http://localhost:9200) with default number of shards and replicas.

 .. code-block:: python

    registry-manager create-registry

-Create Registry indices in remote Elasticsearch with 3 shards and 1 replica.
+Create Registry indices in remote OpenSearch with 3 shards and 1 replica.

 .. code-block:: python